Artist: Thomas Watson (British, London 1743–1781 London)

 Dimensions: sheet: 12 3/4 x 9 in.
 (32.4 x 22.9 cm)

 Accession Number: 53.600.1892

-With her right hand, a young woman raises a candle shielded by a white paper wrapper, illuminating the stack of printed sheets in her left hand.
-Considering the scene's explicit subjecta street vendor advertising the popular (bawdy) lyrics sold for boisterous communal song in taverns and coffeehousesthe mood is hushed, and remarkably still.
-The paper lantern silences the figure's mouth, revealing only the slightest glimpse of a sensuous, curving lip, and layers of clothing hide her body (which, given her profession, would have seemed an object of dubious virtue).
-Ultimately, a single eye remains for the viewer's delectation, its elegant, almond form positioned in the center of the sheet; beneath it, the glowing white lantern appears equally iconic.
-Reduced to its essential elementsan eye that sees, a lantern that illuminates a textthis scene of music becomes an allegory of sight.
+Here, a young woman uses a candle shielded by a paper wrapper to illuminate printed song sheets held in her left hand.
+Considering the subject—a street vendor advertising bawdy lyrics sold for boisterous communal song in taverns and coffeehouses—the mood is hushed and still.
+The paper lantern covers the woman's mouth, revealing only a glimpse of lip, and her covered body seems at odds with her profession, which suggests loose virtue.
+Light and design direct our focus toward one almond-shaped eye above the glowing lantern.
+These essentials—an eye that sees, a lantern that illuminates text—turn the scene on one level into an allegory of sight.